CharlieKerfoot/portfolio/README.md

 ## Contact Me

-Feel free to shoot me an email at charliekerfoot@gmail.com I am also on on [LinkedIn](https://linkedin.com/in/ckerf) or [Twitter](https://twitter.com/charliekerfoot)
+Feel free to shoot me an email at charliekerfoot@gmail.com. \
+I am also on [LinkedIn](https://linkedin.com/in/ckerf) and [Twitter](https://twitter.com/charliekerfoot).